My 66 year old mother and Hemorrhagic stroke

 the 2nd because it’s written from the point of view of the survivor

-40 things to know: what would you underline add or delete - General - Stroke Association Online Community and the 3rd because it is our collected thoughts often shared when people join Welcome - what we wish we'd heard at the start - Community - Stroke Association Online Community
+40 things to know - General - Stroke Association Online Community and the 3rd because it is our collected thoughts often shared when people join Welcome - what we wish we'd heard at the start - Community - Stroke Association Online Community

 The more you read the more you’ll get an understanding